Kiruna Tours Arctic Header

 Abisko Guesthouse Guide

-A practical local guide to Abisko Guesthouse: who it suits, how the location works, what rooms and facilities to expect, when to book, how to plan arrival by train, and how to combine your stay with Northern Lights, hiking and Arctic travel from Kiruna.
+A practical local guide to Abisko Guesthouse, including who it suits, what rooms and facilities to expect, how the location works, when to book, how to arrive by train and how to combine your stay with Northern Lights trips, hiking and Arctic travel in Swedish Lapland.

 Quick Answer